voltpop/vp-website/_blogs/nextcloud.markdown

 #### Deployment and Prerequisites

+I Hate Waiting: first thing I do is submit all of the required DNS records:
+  * office.domain.com
+  * nextcloud.domain.com

+That way by the time everything else is up and ready DNS has propagated and I can SSH right in with the friendly DNS name instead of the AWS butchery, because that's how I roll.

-I deployed an Ubuntu 20.04 AWS instance (t2.medium in this case) and did the following:
+Then I deployed an Ubuntu 20.04 AWS instance (t2.medium in this case) and did the following:

 a) installed some pre-requisite packages: